 - Staff re-training

-- Result reporting to MDH and primary care
+- Reporting results to the Minnesota Department of Health and primary care

 - Plan for equipment failure